 This video length limit in YouTube only applies to unverified users to prevent spam.
 As you know anyone can sign up for a free Google account which makes you a registered user, but to be a verified user, you’ll need to go through an additional step via automated phone verification.
 After completing the automated phone verification, your Google account status in YouTube will be upgraded to verified and that automatically removes the 15 minutes video length limit.

 Here we will show you the detailed steps on how to verify your YouTube account and reactivate the rejected video because the length of the video is too long without possibly spending hours to re-upload the same video again.
-Note: If you’ve finished uploading the video to YouTube but the progress seems to be stuck at processing your video, you can visit the Video Manager area and check if the video is listed on the page.

 If your YouTube account is unverified, you should see a red warning icon with the message “Rejected (length of video is too long)” for the uploaded video that exceeds the 15 minutes length limit.
 To enable the video, you’ll need to perform a verification step by clicking the “Verify account” button.
 If the “Verify account” button doesn’t work, you can directly visit this URL https://www.youtube.com/verify to get to the next step.